Shampjeff/607_final_project/README.md

 ## Web Application
 `Final_webapp` is a directory that houses the necessary files to run a Django web app with python.
 The web app sends input data to the endpoint and returns the results for the end-user to see.

 Many of the files in `Final_webapp` are generated automatically by Django.
-The files; `home.html`, `views.py`, and `urls.py` were built for the project and are used for the tranmission of data to the endpoint.
+The files; `home.html`, `views.py`, and `urls.py` were built for the project and are used for the transmission of data to the endpoint.

 ## `Final_Thoughts.md`